Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/access-license.md

 ---
 title: Access Your Kong Enterprise License
-toc: false
 ---

 Kong Enterprise requires a license file.
 This guide walks you through how to access your license file.

 **Note:** The following guide only pertains to paid versions of Kong Enterprise.
 For free trial information, check the email received after signing up.

 Log into [https://bintray.com/login?forwardedFrom=%2Fkong%2F](https://bintray.com/login?forwardedFrom=%2Fkong%2F)
 If you are unaware of your login credentials, reach out to your CSE and they'll be able to assist you.

 You will notice that along with Kong Enterprise, there is a new repository that has the same name as your company.
 Click on that repo.

 In the repo, click on the file called **license**.